ryanwmichaud/typing/README.md

 Use your computer keyboard to control a synthesizer mapped to the tuning of your favorite string instrument.
 Each row on your keyboard acts as a string and increases in pitch from left to right.
+Click on the calibration buttons and follow the prompts to customize for your unique keyboard layout.
 Use the up and down arrow keys for half and whole step pitch bends.